Leehyowon/CURLY-FORTNIGHT/README.md

 ## INFORMATION
-CURLY-FORTNIGHT is a project at Hanyang University, with prof.Shin.
-We are.. umm.......hoho
+CURLY-FORTNIGHT is a project at Hanyang University, Opensource SW lecture, with prof.Shin.

 * Contributors
  * Hyein Nam, 2016003472